 Airbnb: Find Glamping and Camping Spots Along Your Route

 You may have a love/hate relationship with Airbnb, or perhaps you’ve never tried it and are wondering what the fuss is about.
-What you probably don’t know is that you can find some crazy-cool camping and glamping spots among the villas, condos, and spare bedrooms that are available of the platform.
+What you probably don’t know is that you can find some crazy-cool camping and glamping spots among the villas, condos, and spare bedrooms that are available on the platform.

 Hipcamp: More Private Camping and Glamping Spots

 Similar to Airbnb, Hipcamp is entirely dedicated to camping and glamping, and they’ve got private campsites that you won’t find anywhere else.
-We use both Airbnb and Hipcamp when we are road tripping and public campgrounds are booked.
+We use Hipcamp when we are road tripping and public campgrounds are booked.
 It’s also nice when you want more seclusion than a regular campground can provide.

 Hipcamp has more regular campsites than Airbnb, but you’ll also find Airstream rentals, yurts, houseboats, and cabins.
 Download the free Hipcamp app before heading out on your trip (scroll to the bottom of the page to find download info).